-- 11bis.
-WELCOMING the memorandum of understanding and the sixth joint work plan between the Convention on Wetlands and the CBD to enhance the conservation and sustainable and wise use of biodiversity, especially in wetlands, helping to ensure the full achievement of the forthcoming Vision, Mission, and Goals of the CBD's post-2020 Global Biodiversity Framework when adopted, and the Mission and Targets of the Convention on Wetlands Strategic Plan 2016-2024 to be signed at the 15th meeting of the Conference of the Parties to the CBD; - 12.
-NOTING the strategic guidance prepared for the eighth replenishment of the GEF by the governing bodies of the Convention on Wetlands, the Convention on the Conservation of Migratory Species of Wild Animals (CMS) and the International Treaty on Plant Genetic Resources for Food and Agriculture (ITGPRFA) for consideration by the Conference of the Parties to the CBD at its 15th Meeting; - 13.
-FURTHER NOTING the four-year outcome-oriented framework of programme priorities for the eighth replenishment period (July 2022 to June 2026) of the GEF Trust Fund, aligned with the draft post-2020 Global Biodiversity Framework, contained in Annex II of CBD Decision XV/;

-13bis.
-FURTHER NOTING the eighth replenishment of the GEF Trust Fund (2022-2026);

-- 14. RECALLING the United Nations General Assembly document Transforming our world: the 2030 Agenda for Sustainable Development, which stresses the importance of enhancing programmatic synergies among the Rio Conventions relevant biodiversity-related Conventions and recognizes the significant contributions to sustainable development and the 2030 Agenda for Sustainable Development and the SDGs made by the MEAs including the Convention on Wetlands; - 15.
-NOTING the relevance to the Convention of the 2030 Agenda for Sustainable Development and SDG 6, "Ensure availability and sustainable management of water and sanitation for all", and its Target 6.6, "By 2020, protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes"; SDG 14 "Conserve and sustainably use the oceans, seas and marine resources for sustainable development", and its Target 14.2, "By 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts, including by strengthening their resilience, and take action for their restoration in order to achieve healthy and productive oceans"; and SDG 15, "Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss", and its Target 15.1, "By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements" as well as its Target 15.3 "By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradationneutral world"; - 16.
-RECALLING Resolution XIII.7, which that notes the decision of the Inter-Agency Expert Group on Sustainable Development Goal Indicators (IAEG-SDGs) at its 7th meeting to approve two reporting lines for SDG Indicator 6.6.1, "Change in the extent of water-related ecosystems over time" to the global SDG database hosted by the UN Statistics Division, such that UNEP will be responsible for the internationally comparable methodology with national data, regional and global aggregations and the Convention on Wetlands will contribute data from
+- regional, and global levels, the enhancement of synergies with MEAs and other international entities including through regional initiatives, and the increased involvement in the initiatives of the United Nations Environment Programme (UNEP); - RECOGNIZING the previous work carried out by the Working Group on the Observer Status of the Secretariat as established by Decision SC57-14 of the Standing Committee; - CONVINCED of the significant potential of increasing cooperation, coordination and synergies among the biodiversity-related Conventions to enhance regional and coherent national-level implementation of each of the Conventions as well as to advance mainstreaming of biodiversity concerns into relevant sectors; - 8.
+RECOGNIZING, in the context of the ongoing work on synergies, the importance of the linkages between the Strategic Plan of the Convention on Wetlands and the CBD and its forthcoming post-2020 Global Biodiversity Framework once adopted, the UN Decade on Ecosystem Restoration, UNCCD and its Land Degradation Neutrality targets, the UNFCCC and the Paris Agreement as well as its Nationally Determined Contributions and the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs), and related reporting and indicators; - 9.
+WELCOMING the memorandum of understanding and the sixth joint work plan between the Convention on Wetlands and the CBD to enhance the conservation and sustainable and wise use of biodiversity, especially in wetlands, helping to ensure the full achievement of the forthcoming Vision, Mission, and Goals of the CBD's post-2020 Global Biodiversity Framework when adopted, and the Mission and Targets of the Convention on Wetlands Strategic Plan 2016-2024, to be signed at the 15th meeting of the Conference of the Parties to the CBD; - 10.
+NOTING the strategic guidance prepared for the eighth replenishment of the GEF by the governing bodies of the Convention on Wetlands, the Convention on the Conservation of Migratory Species of Wild Animals (CMS) and the International Treaty on Plant Genetic Resources for Food and Agriculture (ITGPRFA) for consideration by the Conference of the Parties to the CBD at its 15th Meeting; - 11.
+FURTHER NOTING the eighth replenishment of the GEF Trust Fund (2022-2026); - 12.
+RECALLING the UN General Assembly document Transforming our world: the 2030 Agenda for Sustainable Development, which stresses the importance of enhancing programmatic synergies among the Rio Conventions and recognizes the significant contributions to sustainable development and the 2030 Agenda for Sustainable Development and the SDGs made by the MEAs including the Convention on Wetlands; - 13.
+NOTING the relevance to the Convention of the 2030 Agenda for Sustainable Development and SDG 6, "Ensure availability and sustainable management of water and sanitation for all", and its Target 6.6, "By 2020, protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes"; SDG 14 "Conserve and sustainably use the oceans, seas and marine resources for sustainable development", and its Target 14.2, "By 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts, including by strengthening their resilience, and take action for their restoration in order to achieve healthy and productive oceans"; and SDG 15, "Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss", and its Target 15.1, "By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements" as well as its Target 15.3 "By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradation-neutral world";